AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/BBEdit and Textwrangler Install.md

 ![Download Notepad++](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/download_text_wrangler.png)

-**Step 2.**  Copy the "Mental Ray.plist" and  "FlexNet Publisher License.plist" files from the **install/Language Modules** folder to your Language Modules folder.
+**Step 2.**  Copy the `Mental Ray.plist` and `FlexNet Publisher License.plist` files from the `install/Language Modules` folder to your Language Modules folder.

-If you are using TextWrangler the module belongs in this folder:
+If you are using TextWrangler the module belong in this folder:

     ~/Library/Application Support/TextWrangler/Language Modules/

-If you are using BBEdit the module belongs in this folder:
+If you are using BBEdit the module belong in this folder:

     ~/Library/Application Support/BBEdit/Language Modules/